iturdikulov/notes/data structure.md

 # Data structures

 Analyzing the number of steps an operation takes is the heart of understanding the performance of data structures.
+Choose right data structure can greatly impact on performance of your program.

 Data itself is just basically numbers and strings (in computers all data finally stored as [[bit]] sequences).